 - Athens, Lavrion, and Poros are the main ports for trips to the Saronic and Cyclades Islands.

 - The Dodecanese marinas include Rhodes, Kos, Symi, Leros, and Samos Islands.

 - The Sporades’ port towns include Skiathos, Milin, Skopelos, and Skyros.

-- The Ionian Sea boasts marinas in Corfu, Lefkada, Patras, Paxos, and Zakynthos.
+- The Ionian Sea boasts Corfu, Lefkada, Patras, Paxos, and Zakynthos marinas.

 - Crete’s ports include Souda, Plaka, Rethymno, and Atherinólakos.